Kaori Mizuhashi

 Kaori Mizuhashi (水橋 かおり, Mizuhashi Kaori) is a Japanese voice actress who is employed by Arts Vision.
-Her major voice roles include Mami Tomoe in Puella Magi Madoka Magica, Kuki Shinobu in Genshin Impact, Lava and May in Arknights, Vivio Takamachi in Magical Girl Lyrical Nanoha ViVid, Laharl in Disgaea: Hour of Darkness, Minami Shimada in Baka and Test, Ōgi Oshino in Monogatari, and Miyako in Hidamari Sketch.
+Her major voice roles include Meiru Sakurai in Megaman NT Warrior, Mami Tomoe in Puella Magi Madoka Magica, Kuki Shinobu in Genshin Impact, Lava and May in Arknights, Vivio Takamachi in Magical Girl Lyrical Nanoha ViVid, Laharl in Disgaea: Hour of Darkness, Minami Shimada in Baka and Test, Ōgi Oshino in Monogatari, and Miyako in Hidamari Sketch.

 Biography

 Mizuhashi was born in Sapporo, Hokkaido.
 As a child she liked reading aloud books, especially lines of dialogue.
 When her turn to read script at Japanese language class came, she felt strangely motivated.
 She debuted in 1996 with the game Legend of the Valkyrie.
 In October 2000, she landed her first regular anime role in Hiwou War Chronicles, and in 2001 her recognition received a boost when she starred as the leading role Haruno Kasumi in the NHK anime Kasumin.